brianglass/anastasis/files/first_hour.md

 Psalm 100.

 I will sing to you of mercy and judgement, O Lord, I will chant and think on a blameless way: when will you come to me?
 I have walked in the midst of my house in the innocence of my heart.
 I have set no lawless deed before my eyes; I have hated those who commit transgressions.
 No twisted heart has been attached to me; the evil man who avoids me I have not acknowledged.
 The man who secretly slanders his neighbour, him I have driven out.
 With a man of proud looks and insatiate heart, I have not eaten.
 My eyes are upon the faithful in the land, for them to dwell with me; the man who walks on a blameless way, he has ministered to me.
 The man who acts proudly has not dwelt in my house; the man who speaks calumnies has not prospered before me.
-Morning by morning I slew all the sinners in the land, to purge from the LordÂ’s city all workers of iniquity.
+Morning by morning I slew all the sinners in the land, to purge from the Lord’s city all workers of iniquity.

 Glory.
 Both now.
 Alleluia (